-- (a) Persons who hold a valid and current credential as a school psychologist issued by the Commission on Teacher Credentialing. - (b) Persons who are employed in positions as psychologists or psychological assistants by accredited or approved colleges, junior colleges, or universities, or by federal, state, county, or municipal governmental organizations that are not primarily involved in the provision of direct health or mental health services, may conduct research and disseminate their research findings and scientific information.
-They may also offer lectures to the public for a fee, monetary or otherwise, without being licensed under this chapter. - SEC.
+- (a) Persons who hold a valid and current credential as a school psychologist issued by the Commission on Teacher Credentialing. - (b) Persons who are employed in positions as psychologists or psychological assistants by accredited or approved colleges, junior colleges, or universities, or by federal, state, county, or municipal governmental organizations that are not primarily involved in the provision of direct health or mental health services, may conduct research and disseminate their research findings and scientific information. - SEC.
 2. Section 2909.5 is added to the Business and Professions Code, to read: